janericlenssen/torch_knnquery/README.md

 This is an inoffical implementation of the voxel grid datastructure for k-nearest-neighbor ray queries presented in [Xu et al. Point-NeRF: Point-based Neural Radiance Fields](https://arxiv.org/abs/2201.08845).

-Based on the official implementation given in (https://github.com/Xharlie/pointnerf).
+Based on the implementation given in (https://github.com/Xharlie/pointnerf).

 Given a set of points, a voxel grid is constructed.
-This voxel grid can be used to efficienty obtain k-NN points for a set of rays, shot through the scene.
+This voxel grid can be used to efficiently obtain k-NN points for samples along rays, shot through the scene.
 Implementation is CUDA only.

 Differences to the original implementation:
 - standalone
 - implemented as a PyTorch extension instead of using pycuda, directly working on `torch.Tensor` objects
-- provides a more pythonic interface.
+- clean interface
 - has batch support
 - some bugfixes